-I am not a homebrewer and I generally don’t have a taste for homebrew.
-I’m at the point with my palate where having drank so many outstanding beers, homebrew just tastes so obviously like homebrew it really detracts from the experience for me.
+I’m not a homebrewer and most homebrew has too many flaws for me.
 That said, I’m currently a Cicerone Certified Beer Server, am looking to mature my palate where I can become a BJCP judge and give homebrewers a fair shot.

 I promise to never use the word “imbibe” on this blog.

 I’m a carnivore at heart.
 I eat just about any kind of meat you throw on my plate (even the weird ones) and I absolutely love it.
 I don’t get vegans or vegetarianism, and I go out of my way to not support businesses that serve only vegan and vegetarian dishes.
 That may seem odd or rude to you, but I look at it this way: I wouldn’t go to a bar that only serves Bud and Coors, why would I go to a restaurant that only serves fake meat?
 No thanks.

 That said, on the extreme opposite side of things bacon does not belong on everything.
 There plenty of other great things you can do with pork belly and there are plenty of other cuts from the pig that are just as delicious.